Advanced Manufacturing Park: Organisations on site

 The AMP Technology Centre houses approximately 40 manufacturing/technology related businesses in its three buildings.
 These range from start-up companies, to spin-outs from universities and larger companies.
-The Centre also houses a cafe and conference/meeting room facilities.
+The Centre also houses conference and meeting room facilities.

 Development history

+2024

+In October the Harworth Group announced a deal with Insight, a solutions and systems integrator.
+Their 73,000 sq ft unit, will serve as a major European Solutions Integration Centre, bringing together several operational processes under one roof, including technology lab services and office functions.

+In May, Harworth announced it had completed a c.
+40,400 sq. ft letting to Calibre Scientific, a global life sciences and diagnostics company.
+They will become the anchor tenant, at R-evolution 4, the name for the latest development of industrial units on the AMP.

+2023

+In November it was announced that Italian steel company Danieli will be building a new 47,000sq ft head office, research base and distribution facility at the AMP.

+In October it was revealed that Technicut, the UK’s largest cutting tool manufacturer, would move into a purpose-built 86,000 sq.ft unit on the AMP.
+The facility will include a mix of production, lab, and office space.

 2022

 In April 2022, the Harworth Group announced that it had secured planning consent for a new development of 93,000 sq. ft of industrial units, in the southern part of the AMP.
 The development comprises three buildings ranging from 17,000 sq. ft to 44,000 sq. ft, and is designed for sub-division into smaller units as required.

 2021

 In January 2021 it was announced that the management of Castings Technology International Ltd had undertaken a buyout of the business from the University of Sheffield.
 The newly independent company would remain located in its AMP-based facilities.

 In September 2021, the UK Atomic Energy Authority's (UKAEA) new fusion energy research facility was officially opened at the AMP.
 The pioneering facility includes the CHIMERA (Combined Heating and Magnetic Research Apparatus) test rig - the only facility in the world with the ability to test prototype components in an environment simulating the conditions inside a fusion power plant.